Implement a result list

 -

-When the Usage Analytics Write API returns, redirect the client as appropriate (using the
+When the Usage Analytics Write API returns, redirect the client as appropriate, using the

-value of the clicked query result item).
+clickableUrivalue of the clicked query result item.

 -